berzerk0/GitPage/CTF-Writeups/Blue-HTB.md

 This command mostly informed me that the scanned ports were off-limits.
 It doesn't seem like a way to move forward.
-The same was true for nbtscan and smbmap.
+The same was true for `nbtscan` and `smbmap`.

 Without the context of "Blue" - this box didn't provide me much I recognized.